Wyandotte High School

 Wyandotte High School is a fully accredited public high school located in Kansas City, Kansas, United States.
 It serves students in grades 9 to 12 and operated by the Kansas City USD 500 school district.
 The building itself is a historic and notable public building, which was listed on the National Register of Historic Places in 1986.
-The school principal is Mary Stewart.
+The school principal is Brian Guliford.
 The mascot is the Bulldog and the school colors are red and white.

 History

 On March 28, 1985, the school building was designated as a Kansas City, Kansas Historic Landmark.
 It was registered in Historic Kansas Places on November 23, 1985, and placed in the National Register of Historic Places on April 30, 1986.
 Stephen King's Sometimes They Come Back was filmed at Wyandotte.

 Extracurricular activities

 The Bulldogs are classified as a 6A school, the largest classification in Kansas according to the Kansas State High School Activities Association.
 Wyandotte and J. C. Harmon High School are the only 6A schools in Kansas City USD 500 school district, and as such often finds themselves in postseason competition with schools from Lawrence, Olathe, Overland Park (Blue Valley School District) and Shawnee Mission.
 Throughout its history, Wyandotte has won over fifty state championships in various sports.
-Many graduates have gone on to participate in Division I, Division II, and Division III athletics.
+Many graduates have gone on to participate in collegiate athletics.